HomeDing/homeding.github.io/examples/index.md

 In some cases there will not be enough memory to upload or there is the need to add some specific elements for a specific solution.
 This can be done using the following mechanisms.

-### HOMEDING_INCLUDE_xxx Definitions.
+## Include Elements to a firmware

+When a sketch is compiled to a firmware a small, large or a special set of elements can be added.
+These are then available to be configured.

-The HOMEDING_INCLUDE_xxx definitions control what elements will be registered in the [Element Registry](/dev/elementregistry.md).
+The `HOMEDING_INCLUDE_xxx` definitions control what elements will be registered in the [Element Registry](/dev/elementregistry.md).

 In the *.ino file of every example you can find a list of HOMEDING_INCLUDE_xxx definitions that can be commented out or activated to specify what elements are later available for configuration.
 By disabling the definitions you can remove individual elements when they are not required to save program space.

-The [Minimal Example](/examples/minimal.md) is derived from the standard example by just disabling elements this way.
+The [Minimal Examples](/examples/minimal.md) is derived from the standard example by just disabling elements this way.

 Some elements that require a specific external library that are disables in the [Standard Example](/examples/standard.md) can be included this way.